App-based Conditional Access with Intune

 - Users must be licensed for EMS or Azure AD

-The flowchart structure below can be used for other managed apps.
+The following flowchart can be used for other managed apps.

 The user tries to authenticate to Azure AD from the Outlook app.